zulip/zulip/templates/zerver/help/the-announce-stream.md

 # The #announce stream

-The #announce stream is just like other streams in most ways, but it's conventionally used for realm-wide announcements.
+The #announce stream is just like other streams in most ways, but it's conventionally used for organization-wide announcements.

 ![Example message](/static/images/help/announce-message.png)